aws-amplify/docs/js/authentication.md

 - Click *App integration*  and *App client settings* on the left menu.
 - Select *Enabled Identity Providers* and enter *Callback URL(s)* and *Sign out URL(s)* fields.

-For example, in *Callback URL(s)*, you can put one url for local developement, one for the production.
+For example, in *Callback URL(s)*, you can put one url for local development, one for the production.
 If your app is running in `http://localhost:3000/` in local and `https://www.example.com/` in production, you can put `http://localhost:3000/,https://www.example.com/` under *Callback URL(s)*.
 Same as the *Signout URL(s)*.

 - Under the *OAuth 2.0* section, Choose OAuth Flow and OAuth scopes.
 [To learn more about flows and scopes.](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-idp-settings.html)
 - Select an OAuth Flow.